How To Recognize The Struggle In Parenting And Stop The Generational Cycles

 The enabling parent has been driven by perfection and performance most of their life.
 To find their worth in Jesus, instead of how much or how well they do tasks, is vitally important for the health and well being of the entire family.

 It is vitally important to begin breaking free from perfectionism and performance in order to create a more joyful atmosphere for your entire family.
-Coaching helps in setting healthy boundaries.
+Coaching helps in setting you free from these traps.

 When parents grow up in an environment of being yelled at, they too, stand a good chance of becoming the yeller.
 Hurting people hurt other people.
 Its human nature.
 What we want is God’s nature, not our own.